-Smorrebrod is a classic Danish meal of an open-faced sandwich on rugbrod bread piled high with meats, cheese, and veggies.
+Smorrebrod is a classic Danish meal of an open-faced sandwich on rugbrod bread (rye bread) piled high with meats, cheese, and veggies.
 This sandwich is a favorite quick lunch, and most of Denmark's city neighborhoods have places to get smorrebrod carry-outs.

 Wienerbrod is the sweet breakfast pastry that North Americans refer to as a Danish.
 It is a sweet bread usually filled with jam or custard and topped with icing.
-And while Americans often eat this sweet for breakfast regularly, it is usually only eaten in Denmark on special occasions or weekends.
+While Americans often eat this sweet for breakfast regularly, it is usually only eaten in Denmark on special occasions or weekends.
 If you love this at home, you should definitely try the genuine article.
 You'll find wienerbrod in any cafe or bakery in Denmark and also in grocery stores.

 This traditional Danish dish is a spiced meat roll consisting of a piece of pork belly that is flattened out and covered with chopped onions, seasonings, and herbs and then rolled up and cooked.
-Once cooled, the roll is thinly sliced as a cold cut and is usually eaten on an open-faced sandwich, often topped with onion and other veggies.
+Once cooled, the roll is thinly sliced as a cold cut and is usually eaten on an open-faced sandwich.
+It is often topped with onion and other veggies.
 Rullepolse is often eaten for lunch and is a standby at food stands and restaurants.